baihongguo/hlmm/docs/fit_hlmm_model.rst

 column is family ID, and the second column is individual ID; subsequent columns are phenotype or covariate observations.
 This is the same format used by GCTA and FaSTLMM.

-If you specify a random_gts.bed file with the option --random_gts, the script will fit HLMMs (:class:`hetlmm.model`), modelling random effects for the SNPs in random_gts.bed.
-If no --random_gts are specified, then HLMs (:class:`hetlm.model`) are used, without random effects.
+If you specify a random_gts.bed file with the option --random_gts, the script will fit a HLMM (:class:`hetlmm.model`), modelling random effects for the SNPs in random_gts.bed.
+If no --random_gts are specified, then a HLM (:class:`hetlm.model`) is used, without random effects.
 If you add the flag --random_gts_txt, the program assumes that the file specified for --random_gts is a text file formatted as: FID, IID, x1, x2, ...

 If mean and/or variance covariates are specified, the script will output two files: outprefix.mean_effects.txt, containing the estimated mean